puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) Maximum number of idle threads.
+Maximum number of idle threads.
-Default is '75'

 Default value: '75'